BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 <h3>Process Model vs. Thread Model</h3>

 One of the most important architectural differences is how each system handles client connections.
 SQL Server uses a **thread-based model**: a pool of OS threads managed within a single process (`sqlservr.exe`) handles all client connections.
 Postgres uses a **process-based model**: each client connection spawns a dedicated OS process (`postgres` backend process).
 This means that on a system with 500 concurrent connections, Postgres will have approximately 500 OS processes.
 The process model provides strong isolation — a crashing backend affects only that connection, but it also means connection pooling is far more critical in Postgres than in SQL Server.
-Tools such as **PgBouncer** or **pgpool-II** are used in production Postgres environments for the same reason that SQL Server's built-in connection pool is less of a concern for SQL Server developers.
+Tools such as **PgBouncer** or **pgpool-II** …are used in production Postgres environments to provide the connection pooling that is built into SQL Server's client stack.

 <h3>MVCC vs. Lock-Based Concurrency</h3>